MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 At a minimum, include the organizational data for all employees who have Viva Insights licenses.
 It's even better to include every person in your company as part of your data upload, even if you plan to gather collaboration data for only a subgroup—that is, a specific target population within the company.

-For example, if the people in Marketing communicate frequently with the people in Product Development, but the app has HR data only about the Marketing organization, you won't be able to create reports to show how much time Marketing is spending with Product Development.
+For example, if the people in Marketing communicate frequently with the people in Product Development, but the app has HR data only about the Marketing organization, you can't create reports to show how much time Marketing is spending with Product Development.

 If you can't include every person in your organization, the minimum to include is all people for whom collaboration data is being gathered.
 This minimum enables you to analyze collaboration patterns between groups within this population, but not between groups outside this population.